zulip/zulip-mobile/README.md

 ### Using the beta

-One important way to contribute is to run beta versions of the app, and report bugs!
+One important way to contribute is to run beta versions of the app, and report any bugs you find!
 To get the beta:

 * Android: install the app, then just
   [join the testing program](https://play.google.com/apps/testing/com.zulipmobile/)